Chicago officials laud 15th consecutive month of declining gun violence

 The occasional spasms of violence, though, are not keeping Chicago officials from lauding the 15th consecutive month of declining gun violence in a city frequently targeted by President Donald Trump as a symbol of rampant crime.

-"This is a free Trump zone," Mayor Rahm Emanuel told CNN this week.
+"This is a Trump-free zone," Mayor Rahm Emanuel told CNN this week.
 "We have facts.
 What matters ... is what happens on the street."

 The city has had 52 fewer murders and 229 fewer shootings through the end of May -- a 21% drop in both categories -- compared to the first five months of 2017, according to the Chicago Police Department.